-Figure 1-2 shows the key elements that contributed to the increase in the Board's net position for the year ended June 30, 2023.
-On the revenue side, there was a \$3,660,750 increase in state aid.
+Figure 1-2 shows the key elements that contributed to the increase in the Board's net position for the year ended June 30, 2024.
+On the revenue side, there was a \$10,325,213 increase in state aid.
 This increase is due to The Blueprint for Maryland's Future Act (Senate Bill 1030) which increased the foundation amount of per pupil funding in conjunction with additional amounts of per pupil funding for special education, English Learner and economically disadvantaged students.

-As shown in the chart above, the largest fluctuations on the expenditure side took place in the categories of administration, fixed charges and food services.
-Spending for administration increased due to a one-time staff retention bonus that was paid to all permanent Board of Education employees on November 30, 2022.
-This retention bonus was funded through the MD Leads grant.
-The fluctuation in fixed charges is due to the fluctuation in pension expense and post-employment benefit costs.
-The increase in expenditures for food services is due to renovations in school cafeterias, new serving lines and new cafeteria furniture.
+As shown in the chart above, the largest fluctuations on the expenditure side took place in the categories of administration, instructional salaries and wages, and other instructional costs.
+During 2023, there was a one-time staff retention bonus that was paid to all permanent Board of Education employees funded by a MD Leads grant.
+There was no retention bonus during 2024 resulting in a decrease in administration.
+The fluctuation in instructional salaries is due to budgeted salary increases during the current year.
+Other instructional costs have increased due to additional depreciation on capital assets during the current year.